 Image Credit: Photos.com

-Solar LED lights are a clean and renewable energy technology that light up towns and cities using solar power.
+Solar LED lights are a clean and renewable energy technology that lights up towns and cities using solar power.

-Energy from the sun is collected by solar panels and converted into electricity chargeing the battery.
+Energy from the sun is collected by solar panels and converted into electricity charging the battery.
 The LED light is powered via energy from the battery.

 It is an eco-friendly technology offering reduced CO2 emissions and can be installed easily.

 Panasonic has developed a Solar LED Lantern, for use in regions across the world with little or no electricity.
 It is dual-purpose with a rechargeable storage battery that powers the lamp at night as well as charge mobile units.

 The development of this technology is part of “Panasonic’s 100 Thousand Solar Lantern Project” which benefits 1.32 billion people across developing countries across parts of Asia and Africa.

 - They are made up of five LEDs that ensure 360-degree illumination.
 The brightness of the LEDs can be set at high, medium, or low modes.

 - Lanterns are composed of a 3.5 W solar panel that fully charges the battery in about 6 hours.